MalinYamato/chat/README.md

 ### Running rakuen
 The default target of installation is: /var/www/rakuen.
-Once you have Go up and running, you can download, build and run the babel using the following commands.
+Once you have Go up and running, you can download, build and run the servers by using the following commands.

     $ wget https://raw.githubusercontent.com/MalinYamato/chat/master/install.sh
     $ sudo nano ./install.sh